kean/Nuke/README.md

 // with memory capacity 0, and disk capacity 150 MB. dataLoader = DataLoader()

-// Custom agressive disk cache is disabled by default. dataCache = nil
+// Custom aggressive disk cache is disabled by default. dataCache = nil

 // By default uses the decoder from the global registry and the default encoder.